ShivamGMeta/Module2_Eth-Avax/README.md

 # New Addition
 - Transfer Money from one account to another
-- And transfer Shop(COntract Ownership from one vendor to another
+- And transfer Shop(Contract Ownership from one vendor to another
 - Rent out Your shop at some interest rate

 ## Fruit Market